pharath/pharath.github.io/_posts/2021-07-05-cheatsheet-vim.md

 | command | description |
 | :--- | :--- |
+|`:setfiletype` (with a space afterwards), then press Ctrl-d | list all known filetypes, [vi.stackexchange](https://vi.stackexchange.com/questions/5780/list-known-filetypes)
 |`:set filetype=cmake` | wenn Syntax nicht automatisch aktiviert wird, diesen Befehl ausführen
 |`:scriptnames` | To find out which files Vim has actually loaded.
 Generally, only the last one listed is "active", and even it may not be if you've turned syntax highlighting off.
 |`:echo b:current_syntax` | To see the syntax currently in effect.